MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/create-app-service-vscode-9.md

 ms.custom: devx-track-python
 ---

-**Step 7.** Configure Linux App Service Plan:
+**Step 9.** Add Application Insights to your webapp:

-* Select `Create new App Service plan`.
+* Select `Create new Application Insights resource`.
-* Enter, `msdocs-tutorial-django-postgresql-plan` or use the auto-generated name.
+* Enter, `msdocs-tutorial-django-postgresql-app-ins` or keep the default generated name.